HumbleFool006/docker_agent/README.md

 ## Limitations

-The Agent won't be able to collect disk metrics from volumes that are not mounted to the Agent container.
-If you want to monitor additional partitions, make sure to share them to the container in your docker run command (e.g. `-v /data:/data:ro`)

-Docker isolates containers from the host.
-As a result, the Agent won't have access to all host metrics.

-Also, several integrations might be incomplete.
-See the "Contribute" section.
+Only volumes that are mounted into the container can have the disk metrics being reported

 ## Contribute